Directors

 PhD student

-Billy Shi is a PhD student in Engineering at Queens’ College.
-His research interest is designing interactive generative AI systems for software engineering, behavioural science and education.
+Billy Shi is a software engineer at Apple and a PhD candidate in Engineering at Queens’ College.
+His current research is in human perception and adoption of AI systems in software engineering, and designing interactive generative AI systems for software engineering, behavioural science and education.
+Billy is part of the PREDICT project and focuses on user-facing system designs.

 Colleen Sheridan